Skip to main content

 /properties/{propertyId}/inspections/{inspectionId}/issues/{issueId}

 DataHarbor extracts three object names: properties, inspections, and issues.
-These are the names you reference in your Virtual API spec:
+These are the names you reference in your Virtual API Configuration:

 objects: